dalibo/pg_activity/README.md

 **Python version supported and tests**

-pg\_activity is confirmed to run with Python 3.8 up to 3.14.

-The CI currently use :

-* python3.9 with psychopg2;
-* python13 with psychopg3.
+pg\_activity's CI run for version 3.10 to 3.14 included with psychopg3.

 # Hacking